 - Platform FIDO credentials will soon by default be automatically copied to other devices logged into the same platform provider’s password manager service, in the same way that passwords are today.

 This was done to help ease recovery from the loss of a device, but comes with security tradeoffs.
-Those tradeoffs may be OK for consumers in some environments, but are unlikely to meet the needs of enterprises with serious security or compliance needs.
+Those tradeoffs may be OK for consumers in some environments, but are unlikely to meet the needs of enterprises with security or compliance needs.

 How these new things work are still in beta and subject to change, but you can expect to see a lot more about them as implementations near completion.
 You can also read more in our previous blog post on this topic.